cyb3rdog/Cyb3rVector/README.md

 This **CodeLab enviroment** and **Vector Robot** combined creates an ideal platform for young to develop variety of their skills and their love towards technology and robotics.
 I want this software to be available to anyone for free of charge, as I believe the education should be fun, playful and free.

-# DOWNLOADS
+## DOWNLOADS

 In case you're here for downloads, the links for you are right here:

 - [Windows installer (msi)](http://vector.phact.cz/download/Cyb3rVector-v0.9.48.msi)
 - [Windows portable (zip)](http://vector.phact.cz/download/Cyb3rVector-v0.9.48.zip)

-# SCREENSHOTS
+## SCREENSHOTS

 Here, you can take a look at some screenshots from the application, it's awesome:

+This screen displays how the CodeLab looks like in the application, with simple block program changing Vector's default behaviour.
 ![Screenshot 01](https://github.com/cyb3rdog/Cyb3rVector/blob/gh-pages/assets/images/screen_01.png)

+This picture displays an overview of the main application screen, with Main Menu on the left, HeadUpDisplay Overlay of Battery status and History and Navigation map displayed as Minimap:
 ![Screenshot 02](https://github.com/cyb3rdog/Cyb3rVector/blob/gh-pages/assets/images/screen_02.png)

+This picture displays Navigation map displayed on fullscreen with a its legend in Help section:
 ![Screenshot 03](https://github.com/cyb3rdog/Cyb3rVector/blob/gh-pages/assets/images/screen_03.png)

+and this screenshot shows the info on how the Gamepad controller actions are mapped:
 ![Screenshot 04](https://github.com/cyb3rdog/Cyb3rVector/blob/gh-pages/assets/images/screen_04.png)

+and there's so much more, that it would consume all the space....
+I'll make a video one day...

 ## ROADMAP

-To give you an insight of what happens under the hood, here is the project's [**ROADMAP**](https://github.com/cyb3rdog/Cyb3rVector/blob/main/ROADMAP.md).
+To give you an deeper insight of what is happening under the hood, here is the project's [**ROADMAP**](https://github.com/cyb3rdog/Cyb3rVector/blob/main/ROADMAP.md).

 ## CHANGELOG

 History of all the notable changes is being documented in the [**CHANGELOG**](https://github.com/cyb3rdog/Cyb3rVector/blob/main/CHANGELOG.md).

 ## CREDITS